P101010/My-Portfolio/content/resume.md

 **Acronotics**, Bengaluru, India
 Jul 2019 - Sep 2022
 - Developed bots to automate data collection, transformation, and creation of custom dashboards, ensuring constant and real-time updates of data, decreasing turnaround time by 75% using tools such as Automation Anywhere, Python, MySQL, Tableau, Power BI, and Excel Power Pivots.
+- Deployed Naïve Bayes model on partner devices to estimate the likelihood of a candidate’s fit for a role.
+This estimation was based on historical data from partners' recruitments, serving as an enhancement to our LinkedIn candidate Bot.
 - Used OCR to capture invoices generated and received in real-time, automating financial analysis report generation daily, thereby eliminating dependency.

 **Data Engineer**